- Pen kits

 TURNING TOOLS - The tools you’re already used to for cutting on a lathe will be good enough to get you started.
 As time goes on and your experience with custom pens increases, you might decide that others are desirable too, such as a very thin parting tool if you don’t already have one.
 You might also decide that you need to customise one or two tools on the grinder for specific applications.

 LIVE CENTRE - If you have a lathe, you probably already have a live centre too.
 It’s fairly essential in many cases for supporting the workpiece from the tailstock end whilst being turned.
+Make sure it's a good quality live centre, which will help to eliminate run-out, and make sure that the cone isn't worn.

 DEAD CENTRE - Useful if you want to turn between centres so that the workpiece can be driven from the headstock without the aid of a chuck.